speterlin/smartxchange/README.md

 * Geocoder for location

 * Recaptcha to protect against spam and abuse

+* Delayed Job and Sendgrid for sending and tracking emails

+* Opengraph Parser for displaying link images

 * Database using Sqlite3 for development and Postgres in production